KunalBhat55/Simon-Game/README.md

 ## Usage

 1. Turn on your speakers or use headphones for the best experience.
-2. Press the "Start" button to begin the game.
+2. Press any key to begin the game.
 3. Watch and listen to the sequence of lights and sounds.
 4. Repeat the sequence by clicking on the colors in the same order.
 5. If you make a mistake, the game will show your score and allow you to start over.